 2. Establish your online author / expert / writer presence

-If you’re not sure what your site should include, learn about the elements of effective author website.
-Having a blog on your website helps engage readers and keep them posted on your work.
+If you’re not sure what your site should include, learn about the elements of an effective author website.
+Having a blog on your website helps to engage readers and keep them posted on your work.

 It’s important to get your website up before the book is available, as it takes some time for search engines to “find” you.

 Whether it’s a thriving small business or a hit television show or a lot of Twitter followers, your author platform is a valuable marketing commodity.
 In advance of your book’s publication, figure out how you will be able to utilize your platform/s to best market your book.